RonSkons/MemoMap/README.md

 MemoMap is an open-source project and contributions from the community are encouraged.
 Pull requests in the form of graphical and/or UI improvements are especially helpful.

+_NOTE: MemoMap is built on a LAMP stack and requires an appropriately-configured MySQL database to function.
+Documentation to come._

 ## Get Started

 To start using MemoMap, visit [memomap.me](https://memomap.me) and start exploring.
 Join the community, post some memos, and help annotate your neighborhood/hiking trail/campus/anything else!